MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/approval-admin.md

  ![shows the approvals app with the pin option.](media/approvalApp-pin.png)

 The first approval created from the Approvals app will trigger the provisioning of the Approval Solution in the default Common Data Service (CDS) environment.
-Approvals created from the Approvals app will be stored in the default CDS environment.
+Approvals created from the Approvals app are stored in the default CDS environment.

 This article describes the Approvals app requirements and roles.